jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 (4) A candidate who fails, without reasonable excuse, to comply with subsection (3) commits an offence and is liable on conviction to a fine not exceeding $40,000.

 ### 214J Returns of loans to be publicly available
-(1) The Electoral Commission may publish, in any manner that the Electoral Commission considers appropriate, the following returns and reports:
+During the public inspection period, the Electoral Commission must ensure that the following are publicly available (free of charge) on the Electoral Commission’s internet site:
   (a) a return filed under section 214C; and
-  (b) a report obtained under section 214D accompanying a return referred to in paragraph (a); and (c) a return filed under section 214F; and
+  (b) an auditor’s report obtained under section 214D accompanying the return referred to in paragraph (a); and (c) a return filed under section 214F; and
   (d) a return filed under section 214GA.
-(2) During the public inspection period, the Electoral Commission must make available for public inspection a copy of every return and report referred to in subsection (1).
-(3) The Electoral Commission may make inspection under subsection (2) subject to the payment of any charges that may be made under the Official Information Act 1982.

 ### 214K Obligation to file nil returns
 [Repealed]